 11. Never go to bed estranged, harboring hurt or anger or resentment.

 12. Protect your face-to-face time.

 13. Before you turn outward in self-gift toward others, turn upward toward God in petition and inward toward each other in love.
 Always return to each other after you have given yourselves for others.

-14. Strive for a well ordered love, because disordered love is no love.
+14. Strive for a well-ordered love, because disordered love is no love.
 And disorder is a seedbed for conflict and stress.
-Plan your lives, your priorities together.
+Plan your lives and your priorities together.
 Don’t let your calendar dictate to you but you dictate to your calendar.
 Reverence each other’s unique gifts and build on them.